 Inspired by link velocity…

 Drip-feeding links are the ones that are inspired by optimal link velocity that should be maintained for SEO.
-These sort of services rendered automated programs to build backlinks to your site constantly over a predefined period.
+These sort of services render automated programs to build backlinks to your site constantly over a predefined period.

 Drip-feeding link services are not recommended by me and are not suitable if you are trying to dominate Google SERPs in your niche.